CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-10.md

 #### Harmful content

 But what would happen if we tested a harmful statement?
 Let’s test with negative customer feedback.
-While it's OK to dislike a product, we don't want to condone any name calling or degrading statements.
+While it's OK to dislike a product, we don't want to condone any name-calling or degrading statements.

 1. In the Test box, enter the following:

      - I recently bought a tent, and I have to say, I'm really disappointed.
 The tent poles seem flimsy, and the zippers are constantly getting stuck.
 It's not what I expected from a high-end tent.
-You all suck and are a sorry excuse for a brand.
+You all suck and are a sorry excuse for a brand. **(1)**

-    - Set all Threshold levels to Medium.
+    - Set all Threshold levels to Medium. **(2)**

-    - Select Run test.
+    - Select Run test. **(3)**

       ![](../media/image-75.png)

-   - Although the content is Allowed, the Severity level for Hate is low.
+   - Although the content is allowed, the severity level of hate is low.
 To guide our model to block such content, we’d need to adjust the Threshold level for Hate.
-A lower Threshold level would block any content that’s a low, medium, or high severity.
-There’s no room for exceptions!
+A lower threshold level would block any content with a low, medium, or high severity.
+There’s no room for exceptions! **(1)**

-   - Set the Threshold level for Hate to Low.
+   - Set the Threshold level for Hate to Low. **(2)**

-   - Select Run test.
+   - Select Run test. **(3)**

      ![](../media/image-76.png)